Avijit-roy/Weather-report-App/README.md

 # Weather Report App

-A simple, responsive weather report web app built with plain HTML, CSS, and JavaScript.
-Users can search for any city to get current weather details (temperature, description, humidity, wind speed, and an icon).
+A lightweight, responsive web app that shows current weather and forecast for any city using a public weather API.
+Built with plain HTML, CSS, and JavaScript for a minimal, easy-to-deploy frontend.

 Demo
 - Live demo (if enabled): https://Avijit-roy.github.io/Weather-report-App

 ## Features
 - Search weather by city name
-- Displays temperature, weather description, humidity, wind speed, and an icon
+- Displays current temperature, weather description, humidity, wind speed, and an icon
 - Responsive layout for desktop and mobile
 - Graceful error handling for unknown cities or network issues
 - Minimal dependencies — pure HTML/CSS/JS